-There are over 300 manufacturers in the region.
+There are 336 manufacturers in the region.
 This ranges from small operations with two or three employees all the way up to some of the largest employers in Southwest Virginia, with 500 or more employees.

 With 300+ manufacturers, you can bet that a lot of stuff is made right here in SWVA.
 Want a cool example?
 Tempur Pedic pillows and mattresses are made in Duffield, Virginia!
 In fact, Duffield is the only manufacturer or Tempur Pedic pillows in the United States!

 What you’ve got to remember here is that manufacturing is a business.
 Yes, there are a lot of positions on the floor of plants in assembly, maintenance, and machining, but there are a lot of others also!
 Manufacturing facilities have HR Managers, IT experts, Executives, Chemists, Marketing Officers and so much more…

 No!
 Don’t count manufacturing out when considering your career path because of fear.
 In fact, the average American worker is 10 to 12 times more productive than the average Chinese worker.
 Manufacturers who may have moved abroad a decade ago are realizing this productivity gap and returning to the USA.
 Another big driver of the growth of manufacturing jobs in the United States is technological advancement.
 With expensive and high-tech equipment at risk, manufacturers want their work done by highly trained, skilled workers.